realkoder/ruby-playground/README.md

 <br>

-### Rails Migtation/ActiveRecord
+### Rails Migtation/Active Record

-Commands to create a migration with simple table and related ActiveRecord model and activate / rollback the migraiton.
+Commands to create a migration with simple table and related Active Record model and activate / rollback the migraiton.

 ```bash
 # Create a simple products table with related Product model